Developing with ZED X on a PC

 ZED SDK Streaming #

-ZED SDK Streaming for ZED X is a powerful tool for developers to increase their productivity and flexibility while testing with ZED X cameras.
-By streaming ZED data over the local network, any ZED SDK application can access this low-latency stream, allowing developers to work with the data as if it were a camera directly connected to their machine.
+By streaming the data over the local network, any ZED SDK application can access a low-latency stream, allowing developers to work with the data as if it were a camera directly connected to their machine.

 In this article, we will guide you through the steps required to set up and connect your machine for ZED SDK Streaming.